Document Actions

 • Immunological control of streptococci and staphylococci as harmless colonizers at mucocutaneous sites.
 Impact of individual development on this control.
 This work involves animal models as well as cells from patients with immunodeficiency disorders.

-• Molecular interaction and signaling events between macrophages, monocytes and granulocytes and bacteria.
-Areas of interest are receptor-effector interactions, cellular programming and handling of bacteria.
+• Molecular interaction and signaling events between macrophages, monocytes and granulocytes with bacteria and herpes viruses.
+Areas of interest are receptor-effector interactions, cellular programming and handling of pathogens.
 Reporter assays, confocal microscopy and live cell imaging are critical tools.

 Selected publications